papa26exy/papa26exy.github.io/README.md

 ![You are more than enough](https://user-images.githubusercontent.com/71460438/146307774-156204f5-2052-42e7-9e35-400d4cc014bb.png)

-Social media adddiictionntends to take a toll on the mental health of young people.
-Being bombarded by
+Social media addiction tends to take a toll on the mental health of young people.
+On social media, you are bombarded by images and videos of models and inlfluencers and even people doing fun things like going on vacation.
+This can cause users to feel incompetent with their own lives.
+This constant comparison causes them to lose confidence int their bodeis as well.